Stephen Soldz, Ph.D., Cert.Psya.,

 Cert.Psya., Boston Center for Modern Psychoanalytic Studies, 1988.

 Ph.D., Boston University, 1986.

 M.Ed., Lesley College, 1978.

 This work expanded beyond interrogations to encompass ethical issues raised by other forms of psychologist involvement in military and intelligence operations, an area known as "operational psychology."
-As part of this effort he wrote or coauthored over 100 articles, journal papers, and book chapters and was interviewed by press from around the world, including CNN, New York Times, Washington Post, NPR, and the Associated Press, and radio in South Africa, Jamaica, Switzerland, Australia, among many others.
-Soldz was a lead author of last year's "All the President's Psychologists: The American Psychological Association's Secret Complicity with the White House and US Intelligence Community in Support of the CIA's 'Enhanced' Interrogation Program," featured on the front page of the May 1 The New York Times.
-He was President of Psychologists for Social Responsibility, a cofounder of the Coalition for an Ethical Psychology, and is an Advisor to Physicians for Human Rights and a member of the Council of Representatives of the American Psychological Association.
+As part of this effort he wrote or coauthored over 100 articles, journal papers, and book chapters and was interviewed by press from around the world, including CNN, New York Times, Washington Post, NPR, the Associated Press, and radio in South Africa, Jamaica, Switzerland, Australia, among many others.
+Soldz was a lead author of the report "All the President's Psychologists: The American Psychological Association's Secret Complicity with the White House and US Intelligence Community in Support of the CIA's 'Enhanced' Interrogation Program," featured on the front page of the May 1, 2015 New York Times.
+He was President of Psychologists for Social Responsibility, a cofounder of the Coalition for an Ethical Psychology, and currently is an Advisor to Physicians for Human Rights and a member of the Council of Representatives of the American Psychological Association.